 Sometimes the studio itself is closed for recording sessions, classes or other engagements, so there’s not a 100% guarantee of getting to go inside the room.
 If you’re not able to go in, you can at least peer inside through the glass windows between the rooms.

-Those who are into music, history, or music history, or fans who just long to sit down at Elvis Presley’s piano, will want to stop by RCA Studio B.
+Those who are into music, history, or music history, or fans who just long to sit down at Elvis Presley’s piano, will want to stop by RCA Studio B to see where the magic happened!

 Note: I was a guest of Visit Music City at RCA Studio B.